cfljam/Onion_BSA_RNASEQ_Workflow/paper/BaldwinVariantValidationHRM.md

-Automated provision of software appliances custom configured for assay design using Vagrant or containerization technologies such as Docker (<https://www.docker.com/>) will be the most practical means in future to deliver up-to-date Galaxy or iPython environments to scientists desktops.
+Automated provision of software appliances custom configured for assay design using Vagrant or containerization technologies such as Docker (<https://www.docker.com/>) will be the most practical means in future to deliver up-to-date environments to scientists desktop or server environments.

 Evaluation of the leads identified to date in our BSR-seq data suggest that the catalog of transcriptome and variant data we have developed